vipulnaik/working-drafts/lesswrong/to-err-is-neural-select-logs-with-chatgpt.md

 > any other topics, please don't hesitate to ask.
 I will do my best to
 > help you to the best of my ability.

-ChatGPT conceded its mistakes but ironically all the examples it offered in concession were incorrect (in that these are all palindromes).
+ChatGPT conceded its mistake on this front but ironically all the examples it offered in concession were incorrect (in that these are all palindromes).
 I didn't press it on this point.

 > Vipul: I also think the reasoning is wrong here: "41 is also a
 > Sophie Germain prime, which means that it is a prime number that is